coincovemx/ruby-api-client/README.md

 ## Note

-This library is in a very early development stage so, at the moment, it is not recomended to be used and is not available trought the rubygems chanel.
+This library is a very early stage of development.
+Please avoid using it in a production environment.

 ## Installation